canopy-js/canopy-js/README.md

 Then can only recall things by grouping.
 And connections become disconnected.
 And the mind of the expert is lost.

-#### 9. Put pervasive concepts throughout

-You might have a question on grammar.
-But few people sit down and learn grammar.
-A fact might be explained by equation.
-But you don't want to learn all equations.
-Many domains are auxiliary.
-We want them to understand others.
-We're interested in them when they help.
-But we're not going to learn them front-to-back.
-So put the background on the content.
-Put language on words as they're used.
-Put history on events as they happen.
-Let the reader burrow from their reading.
-And go down into just what is key.
-This requires the same thing in many places.
-Which requires reusable pieces.
-And pieces that are very specific.

 #### 10. Visual memory is stronger than verbal